Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Confirmation Statement

 A Confirmation Statement allows the director of a limited company to confirm their information with Companies House is up to date.
-You need to file this within 14 days of its due date (which is normally a year after your incorporation date, although you’ll need to submit one sooner if you need to report any major changes).
+You need to file this within 14 days of its due date (which is normally a year after your incorporation date, although you’ll need to submit one sooner if you have any major changes to report).

 You need to submit a Confirmation Statement, even if your company is dormant.